i18next/i18next-parser/README.md

 ## Features

-- Is a stream transform (so it works with gulp)
 - Parses a single file or a directory (recursively or not)
 - Creates one json file per locale and per namespace.
 - Remove old keys your code doesn't use anymore and place them in a `namespace_old.json` file.
 It is usefull to avoid losing translations you may want to reuse.
+- Restore keys from the `_old` file if the one in the translation file is empty.
+- Is a stream transform (so it works with gulp)

+---

 ## Installation